heypoom/devops17/0 - Configure MiniKube/README.md

-# Installing and Configuring MiniKube
+# Part 0 - Installing and Configuring MiniKube

 Welcome to the Kubernetes Journey!
 Let us begin with installing the necessary tools.
 Do note that this might take a while.
 Please get them ready as soon as possible,